HL7/fhir-medmorph/input/pagecontent/usecases.md

 The Receiving Response/Acknowledgement Workflow involves the activities whereby the PHA or Research Organization provides a response back to clinical care.
 This workflow depicts the PULL method (i.e., Clinical Care PULLS the response from PHA/Research Organization).
 The actors and steps involved in the workflow are shown in Figure 3.6 below.

-{% include img.html img="ResponseWorkflowPull.svg" caption="Figure 3.6 - Receiving Response/Acknowledgement Workflow (PULL Method" %}
+{% include img.html img="ResponseWorkflowPull.svg" caption="Figure 3.6 - Receiving Response/Acknowledgement Workflow (PULL Method)" %}

 <br>